 Contact Hance’s Uptown Collision Center

-Backed by competitive prices and 60 years of experience, we offer the best collision repair and auto body repair in Dallas, TX.
-Please contact us at 214-666-5291 for detailing to get your car looking new again.
-For your convenience, we are located at 4829 McKinney Avenue.
+Backed by competitive prices and 60 years of experience, we offer the best collision repair and auto body repair in Dallas and Plano, TX.
+Please contact us for detailing to get your car looking new again.